quixio/quix-docs/docs/platform/quixtour/serve-sms.md

     qx.App.run()
     ```

-11. Click add file to add a new file to your project - name it `.env`.
+11. Click the add file icon to add a new file to your project - name it `.env`.
 12. Add the following to the file:

     ```